shree998/Campus-Expert/submissions/yashovardhanagrawal/module-2/community-assessment.md

 ## Definition

   I am a student of the LNM Institute of Information Technology, Jaipur India.
 A college widely known for its coding culture, especially in the Open Source Community.
 In GSoC selections, our college's open source community managed the top 10 most selection worldwide.
 Our college's computer clubs are quite wide and are divided into many divisions.
 There are 2 major Computer Science Clubs, namely `Computer Society of India (CSI), LNMIIT Students' Chapter` and `Cybros - the Computer Club`.
 Cybros basically deals with taking classes for specific topics for the college students and CSI for managing events.
 Cybros is further divided into divisions according to the Languages and Tech Stack people are interested while CSI has its Technical Team and Managerial Team.
-I being on of the heads of Front End Division in Cybros and Technical Team Core Member of CSI, am a part of the major decisions taken by the student community.
+I being on of the heads of Front End Division in Cybros and Technical Team Core Member of CSI, am a part of the major decisions taken by the student community. <b>Both of the clubs have a common decision making body at the top hence both clubs work collectively as a team.</b> The experiences I would gain as a campus expert will hence be shared with both of them.

   - Our whole college labs use Linux as their only Operating System.
   - Almost 20% of our community members are female, and many of them have cracked Google Summer of Code.